replane-dev/replane-javascript/README.md

 - `getConfigValue(name)` resolves to the value from `initialData`.
 - If a name is missing, it throws a `ReplaneError` (`Config not found: <name>`).
-- `watchConfigValue` works as usual, refreshing every 60s (values remain whatever is in-memory).
+- `watchConfigValue` works as usual, but uses periodic refresh (every 60s) instead of SSE since there's no server connection (values remain whatever is in-memory).

 Example: